AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 This command resets the graphics and text viewports to their default values, homes the text cursor, and resets the graphics origin.
 The default graphics viewport is the whole screen, and the default text viewport is the whole screen.

+NB prior to Console8 VDP 2.8.0, this command had a bug and did not reset the graphics origin.

 ## `VDU 27, char`: Output character to screen §

 Sends the next character to the screen.
 This allows for characters outside of the normal ASCII range of 32-126 and 128-255 to be drawn on the screen.